Some say back to the drachma for a Greek reboot

 It would probably create a huge political and financial mess, including a default on all private and public external debts, soaring prices of imported goods and an end to a river of EU money which has pumped billions into infrastructure since Greece joined the bloc in 1981.

-So what, says the head of investment for Dutch pension and investment fund manager NN IP, Hans Stoter, if you can get strong growth within a year or so of leaving the euro, when between times the economy has shrunk 30 percent.
+So what, says the head of investment for Dutch pension and investment fund manager Nationale Nederlanden, Hans Stoter, if you can have strong growth within a year or so of leaving the euro, when between times the economy has shrunk 30 percent.

 "If you have a sore thumb and the infection keeps getting bigger and bigger, you can medicate it, you can deal with it," he says.
 "Or you can cut off your arm."